Click here for the Security Council background guide (available 15 November 2019).

 The Security Council was established in 1945 through the Charter of the United Nations as one of the 6main organs of the United Nations (UN).
 By mandate, its primary responsibility is to maintain international peace and security.
 Resolutions passed by the SC are the only ones which are binding and must be carried out by Member States.
 The SC is composed of 15 member at all times; five permanent members (China, France, the Russian Federation, the United Kingdom, and the United States), each of whom retain the ability to veto and remove a resolution from contention, and ten rotating members.
 The council address a multitude of global issues such as terrorist acts, non-proliferation, and situations within countries such as Libya, Cyprus, and Afghanistan.

-The topic this committee will consider at WASMUN 2020:
+The topics considered at WASMUN 2020:

-2. Children and armed conflict
+II.
+Children and armed conflict